AmritaKaur-08/AutoSelfie/README.md

 - Face Detection: Detects human faces using `haarcascade_frontalface_default.xml`.
 - Cat Face Detection: Detects cat faces using `haarcascade_frontalcatface.xml`.
 - Smile Detection: Detects smiles using `haarcascade_smile.xml`.
-- Selfie Capture: Captures a selfie when a face and smile are detected.
+- Selfie Capture: Captures a selfie using the `Selfie.py` script when a face and smile are detected.
 - Sound Effect: Plays a camera click sound (`camera_click.wav`) when a selfie is captured.

 ## Getting Started